 This wouldn’t be a mint julep bourbon list without the official bourbon of Churchill Downs, where the Kentucky Derby takes place.
 Woodford Reserve is crafted by master distiller Chris Morris to work with a wide variety of flavors, mint included.
-You can read more about the creation of their special edition bottle for 2018 here.
+Each year, they put out a custom label for the Derby.
+You can see 2019’s above.

-Another standard when it comes to delicious bourbons, Old Forester’s story goes to 1870 when George Garvin Brown made the brand’s first bottled bourbon (older even than the Kentuck Derby).
+Another standard when it comes to delicious bourbons, Old Forester’s story goes to 1870 when George Garvin Brown made the brand’s first bottled bourbon (older even than the Kentucky Derby).
 The 100 Proof expression has coffee and chocolate on the nose, followed by sweet apple and toasted oak on the palate.
-For those that don’t want to make their own mint julep, Old Forester also puts out a premixed variety, which comes in at 60 proof.
+For those that don’t want to make their own mint julep, Old Forester also puts out a premixed variety — the official drink of the derby — which comes in at 60 proof.

 Need a refresher on how to make a mint julep?
 Here’s the classic recipe.